cowboysdude/MMM-DailyQuote/README.md

             position: 'bottom_bar',
             config: {
                  maxWidth: "100%",
                  header: "Quote of the Day",
+                 lang: "EN"
                  }
         },

+         config. params that MUST be included:
+         lang: MUST BE SET TO EITHER EN OR DE.
+Must be in caps.

          config options...
     maxWidth:` can be set to either px or %
     header: If you don't want to use a header simply leave it out :)

   Restart mirror... enjoy...